taoxinyyyun/data-projects/README.md

 # Data Science Portfolios

-This page contains all my data science project codes.
+This is a repository of codes from my data science projects.
 Feel free to comment!